guipostic/M2_GENIOMHE_C/01_basics.md

 The memory for the array is allocated at compile-time, and its size is determined when the array is declared.
 Once allocated, the size of the array remains constant throughout the program's execution.

 * **Same data type**:
 All elements in a C array must be of the same data type.
-You cannot mix different data types within a single array.
+Different data types cannot be mixed within a single array.

 ### Declaration and initialization